CheeseFrog/AHK-GlobalGestures/README.md

 Simple programming (<3kb) with cardinal directions only.

-Includes a wicked mouse-trail as gesture-trail.
+Includes a gnarly mouse-trail as gesture-trail.

 See code comments for gesture details.